balu100/Config-Safe-Password-Generator/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an Issue.
 *(Optional: Add more specific contribution guidelines if desired)*

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-*(Suggestion: Create a LICENSE file with the MIT License text or choose another appropriate license)*

 ## Screenshot
 ![image](https://github.com/user-attachments/assets/576820bd-a7fe-4b5c-9f84-30ef3daa54b0)